 Our business strategy is to offer our products on a multiple brand, multiple channel and multiple price point basis.
 As a part of this strategy, we license the names and brands of numerous recognized companies, designers and celebrities.
 In entering into these license agreements, we plan our products to be targeted towards different market segments based on consumer demographics, design, suggested pricing and channel of distribution.
-If any of our licensors decides to "reposition" its products under the brands we license from them, introduce similar products under similar brand names or otherwise change the parameters of design, pricing, distribution, target market or competitive set, we could experience a significant downtum in that brand's business, adversely affecting our sales and profitability.
+If any of our licensors decides to "reposition" its products under the brands we license from them, introduce similar products under similar brand names or otherwise change the parameters of design, pricing, distribution, target market or competitive set, we could experience a significant downturn in that brand's business, adversely affecting our sales and profitability.
 In addition, as licensed products may be personally associated with designers or celebrities, our sales of those products could be materially and adversely affected if any of those individuals' images, reputations or popularity were to be negatively impacted.
-In this regard, if the current labor dispute between the owners of the National Football League and the players is not settled in the near future, there would likely be an adverse affect on our sales of NPL licensed product that could adversely affect our results of operations.

-We have eight different license agreements relating to a variety of products sold under the Calvin Klein brand that is owned by Phillips-Van Heusen Corporation.
-Sales of Calvin Klein product constitute a majority of our sales of licensed apparel.
+We have nine different license agreements relating to a variety of products sold under the Calvin Klein brand that is owned by Phillips-Van Heusen Corporation.
+Sales of Calvin Klein product constitute a majority of our sales of licensed products.
 Any change by Phillips-Van Heusen in the marketing of products sold under the Calvin Klein label or any adverse change in the consumer's perception of the Calvin Klein brand could have a material adverse affect on our results of operations.
-We have a license agreement with Tommy Hilliger, which is also owned by Phillips-Van Heusen.
+We have two license agreements for products sold under the Tommy Hilfiger brand, which is also owned by Phillips-Van Heusen.
 Any adverse change in our relationship with Phillips-Van Heusen would have a material adverse affect on our results of operations.